RamilyaSharifullina25/FSE_final_project/README.md

 ````

 ### MODEL TESTING
-To do model testing run :
+To do model testing run:

 ````
 sh test.sh